seiferteric/pkg_namespace/README.md

 # Linux Package Namespacing

 It can sometimes be difficult to know what binaries/commands are installed by a given package, especially if the binary names are completely different than the package name itself.
 This can be a stumbling block for newer linux/unix users I feel since the discoverability of commands via tab complete, or even just looking in the *bin directories is lacking any context of where each command comes from.
+There are of course ways to figure out what commands are installed, but in order to do that you have to know those commands...
+Which you might imagine is a bit of a problem.

 This script attempts to solve this by creating a new bin directory that you can add to your PATH.
 In the bin directory is symlinks to every command installed via a package on your system, but prefixed with the package in this format: